-1 When historians use the word culture, they mean the following: Culture is the sum total of the accepted characteristics, learned behavior patterns, and composite group thinking for any specific people or period of time, expressing the way of life associated with that people or time.
+2 When historians use the word culture, they mean the following: Culture is the sum total of the accepted characteristics, learned behavior patterns, and composite group thinking for any specific people or period of time, expressing the way of life associated with that people or time.
 Examples are Victorian culture, Hispanic culture, antebellum Southern culture, or American culture.
 The word "culture" needs defining adjectives to narrow its usage.

-historians do; they create a chronology, a logical sequence, out of chaos.
-Dates help in doing this, but many times the pictures or documents or artifacts are undated.
-The limitations of chronology come from its seamlessness.
-When is it possible to link events in a cause-and-effect relationship?
+link events in a cause-and-effect relationship?
 Where do we begin to claim that an event caused or affected a later situation-10 years ago, 100 years ago, 500 years ago?
 And, what do we put into our chronology and what do we leave out?
 Both questions are part of the judgments a historian makes while researching a topic, judgments that by definition are imperfect.